 While the vacancies did rise during the Spring of 2011, sitting at 3.9 percent (above the 3.5 percent of 2010), this is expected to decline by the end of the year.
 A constraint in land supply and a lack of new development are expected to reduce these figures.

 Suburban lower-cost markets may see more activity in order to fill the demand.
-If more land does not become available in the metro Vancouver area than some companies may have to head outwards beyond the central area.
+If more land does not become available in the metro Vancouver area than some companies may have to head outwards beyond the central area using retaining walls to secure the land and build there while also using industrial equipment like a powerlift hydraulic system.

 Leasing land deals have remained steady throughout the year however.
 With larger spaces available, there is less constraint than in the buyers market.